Hossein Ali Beg Bayat: In Rome

 The embassy arrived in Rome on 5 April.
 Given that the head of the mission - Hossein Ali bey was a Muslim, the College of Cardinals deemed it suitable for the embassy to be received by secular nobility instead of clergy.
 Nonetheless, the individual who encountered them was not a typical nobleman, but rather the Pope's 14-year-old nephew, Silvestre Aldobrandini.
 Upon entering the city, the disputatious ambassadors were unable to determine the proper placement of their horses.
 Consequently, in the evening, Shirley positioned herself in the center, Hossein Ali on the right, and Aldobrandini on the left.
 Antonio Fernández de Córdoba y Cardona's report indicates that this solution was attained by recalling that passing on the right side is a gesture of respect in Safavid Iran.
 The embassy traversed the Via Flaminia and approached Rome near the vineyards owned by the Count of Riano, situated a short distance from Porta del Popolo.
 As the embassy proceeded along the road, it passed before the Fountain of Julius III, accompanied by the Pope’s Swiss Guards and mounted soldiers.
 Upon entering the city via Porta del Popolo, the ambassadors proceeded along Via del Corso.
-Turning right in front of St. Mark’s Church, the embassy passed by the church of St. Andrea della Valle, which had been under construction for a significant duration, and Piazza Novona, and proceeded along the street of the same name where the Pasquino statue was located.
+Turning right in front of St. Mark’s Church, the embassy passed by the church of St. Andrea della Valle, which had been under construction for a significant duration, and Piazza Navona, and proceeded along the street of the same name where the Pasquino statue was located.
 Ascending the Mount Jordan, the embassy traveled from the Passage of Banks to Via Borgo Nuovo.
 A cannon was fired in their honor as they passed by Castel Sant’Angelo.
 Ambassadors arrived on two white horses, accompanied by lightly armored horsemen clad in tunics and mantles, devoid of spears.
 Roman nobles and heads of families, along with drummers, barons, and trumpeters, made their entrance into the central area of the Vatican.
 Papal master of ceremonies, Paolo Mucante’s writings describe a scene where the streets were bustling with individuals of all ages, eager to observe the oddly attired visitors from abroad.
 Nevertheless, they expressed dissatisfaction regarding the embassy's visit occurring at night, which hindered their ability to see them clearly.
 Oruj bey Bayat notes in his memoirs that “countless people came to see” them.